 While June is celebrated as the first official month of summer, it has also become widely celebrated as Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Pride Month.
-This year is more special than ever.
-June 2020 marks the 50 Year Anniversary of the first Gay Pride March, which took place in New York City on June 28, 1970.
+June 2021 marks the Anniversary of the first Gay Pride March, which took place in New York City on June 28, 1970.

 Pride was first celebrated on the one year anniversary of the Stonewell Uprising, a major historical moment that became the tipping point for the Gay Liberation Movement in the United States.
 The Stonewell riots took place in New York City after police raided the Stonewell Inn, a gay and lesbian bar in Greenwich Village.
 The riots turned violent and went on for some time as individuals of the queer community organized into activist groups in order to advocate for more places to gather without fear of their orientation.

 Today, the Stonewell Uprising and the progress made since that evening 52 years ago, are celebrated all month long through parades, film festivals and rallies around the world.

 Easy to Enter, No Essay Needed

 But the celebration doesn’t stop there.
 Many college students around the country exhibit their Pride all year long with the help of colleges and universities.
 According to College Choice

 , here are six key indicators that a college is an LGBTQ-friendly institution: